parkermac/LO/notes/Forecast_Operators_Manual.md

 #### ROMS

-Look in LO/driver/crontabs at klone.txt or mox1.txt to see what the current crontab commands look like.
+Look in `LO/driver/crontabs/klone.txt` or `mox1.txt` to see what the current crontab commands look like.

+NOTE: As a backup I have the forecasts set to run at around 3 AM and again at 10 AM.
+The 10 AM job only runs if the driver does not find the file LO/driver/forecast_done_[date].txt

+**Testing:**

 If I have made some changes and want to check that the forecast will still run, here is what I do:
-- First move today's files out of the way by going to LO_roms/[gtagex] (where in this example [gtagex] is cas6_v0_u0kb) and then move today's fYYYY.MM.DD folder to fYYYY.MM.DD_ORIG.
+- First move today's files out of the way by going to LO_roms/[gtagex] (where in this example [gtagex] is cas6_v0_u0kb) and then move today's f[date] folder to f[date]_ORIG.
-- You will also have to delete the `forecast_done[].txt` file for today in LO/driver because if this is there the driver will exit immediately.
+- You will also have to delete the `forecast_done_[date].txt` file for today in LO/driver because if this is there the driver will exit immediately.
 - Then go to LO/driver and execute a command like this:
 ```
 python3 driver_roms2.py -g cas6 -t v0 -x u0kb -r forecast -np 200 -N 40 -v True --get_forcing False --short_roms True --move_his False --old_roms True < /dev/null > old_roms_test.log